xyflow/react-flow-docs/docs/api/react-flow-props.md

 sidebar_position: 1
 ---

-This is the list of prop types you can pass to the `<ReactFlow />` component.
+This is the list of props you can pass to the `<ReactFlow />` component.

 ```jsx
 import ReactFlow from 'react-flow-renderer';
 ```

-:::info Typescript
+#### Typescript

 The interface of the ReactFlow Prop types is exported as `ReactFlowProps`.
 You can use it in your code as follows:

 ```javascript
 import { ReactFlowProps } from 'react-flow-renderer';
 ```

+:::caution

+When you pass an array or an object as a prop (examples: `nodeTypes`, `edgeTypes`, `deleteKeyCode`, `snapGrid`) you need to define it outside of the component or memoize it in order to prevent unnecessary re-renderings and bugs!

 :::